raccrompton/BookBuilder/README.md

 ## Option 1: Using BookBuilder if you dont want to touch any code.

-I've made a Mac desktop application which means you won't have to install anything.
-It's slower/clunkier than the code version, but it will work without you having to touch any code.
+I've made a Windows/Mac desktop application which means you won't have to install anything.
+It's slower/clunkier than the code version, and might not be as up to date as the version on GitHub. but it will work without you having to touch any code.
 If you think you can, try the code version (Option 2 section below).

 Here is a Loom video with how to get going: https://www.loom.com/share/62969969f7c043e5a2db6a1393d54c07